Post three of three, in section For Teachers

 A Healthy, Safe Life

 Consider what the person needs to live a healthy and safe life.
-Things that this include are a cosy place to live, nutritious food, enough time to rest, access to gentle exercise or nature, social connection, access to medication if they are taking it and therapy or support.
+Things that this includes are a cosy place to live, nutritious food, enough time to rest, access to gentle exercise or nature, social connection, access to medication if they are taking it, and therapy or support.

 Finding Meaning